PentestPlaybook/netexec_password_spray/README.md

 Prerequisites: NetExec must be installed on your Debian/Kali machine.
 You must create a file with the list of IPs, usernames, and passwords that will be tested.
 The username and password combinations should be on the same line in users.txt and in passwords.txt, unless -a flag is used to test every username with every password.

 Usage: ./netexec_credential_spray.sh [-a] [-v] [-s] -a: Test every username with every password. -v: Verbose mode.
-Print debug statements. -s: Suppress success messages.
+Print debug statements. -s: Suppress success messages. -p: Use proxychains for the connections.